Ppc Racing: Car No. 97 results

+Car No. 14 History

 In 2004, ppc Racing return to the Cup series with John Andretti driving the No. 14 Ford to attempt five of the last six races with sponsorship from Victory Brand Tobacco and APlus at Sunoco with Dave Charpentier as the crew chief.
 The 14 team made its debut in that year's UAW-GM Quality 500 at Lowe's Motor Speedway, after qualifying 20th, they finished 22nd, four laps down.

 After taking the next race off at Martinsville, the team returned to run the final four races, but missed the field at Darlington.
 The team's best finish was a 20th in the finale at Homestead.

 Andretti, Charpentier, Victory Brand and APlus returned to the 14 team in 2005 with the plan that they will run the full season.
 The team made the first three races at Daytona, Fontana, and Las Vegas, with their best finishing being a 28th-place effort in the 2005 UAW Daimler-Chrysler 400 at Las Vegas, but they missed the field at Atlanta.
 Then VB Brand shut down, culminating in the team being forced to dissolve, as there was no other sponsorship to be found.